Rameensajjad/scRNA-Analysis/README.md

 > A complete end-to-end scRNA-seq workflow combining **STARsolo on Galaxy** for raw data
 > preprocessing and **Scanpy (Python)** for downstream clustering and annotation of human PBMC data.
+> The pipeline is built on the **AnnData** data structure — the universal container for single-cell
+> data in Python.

 ---